Magnesium Glycinate

 Magnesium glycinate is very well absorbed because it is bound to an amino acid; it does not have to go through normal absorption pathways or compete with other minerals for absorption into the bloodstream.
 Magnesium, in combination with glycine, is one of the best bioavailable sourcesTrusted Source of magnesium.
 For this reason, the laxative effect of this form of magnesium is minimal.
 Of all the available magnesium forms, magnesium glycinate is the best tolerated and, therefore, safe.

-Protection Of Mucous Membranes
+Protection of Mucous Membranes

 Magnesium, in combination with glycine, has one important additional function.
 Glycine protects the mucous membranes of the stomach and intestines from irritation.
 That's why magnesium combined with glycine is a supplement recommended for people with sensitive stomachs or irritable bowel syndromeTrusted Source.